-Retsef Levi is the J. Spencer Standish (1945) Professor of Management, Professor of Operations Management at the Sloan School of Management, MIT.
-He is a member of the Operations Management Group at Sloan and affiliated with the Operations Research Center and the Computational for Design and Optimization Program.
+Retsef Levi is the J. Spencer Standish (1945) Professor of Operations Management at the MIT Sloan School of Management.
+He is a member of the Operations Management Group at Sloan and affiliated with the Operations Research Center.
 Before coming to MIT, he spent a year in the Department of Mathematical Sciences at the IBM T.J.
 Watson Research Center as the holder of the Goldstine Postdoctoral Fellowship.
 He received a Bachelor's degree in Mathematics from Tel-Aviv University (Israel) in 2001, and a PhD in Operations Research from Cornell University in 2005.
-Levi spent more than 11 years in the Israeli Defense Forces as an Office in the Intelligence Wing.
+Levi spent almost 12 years in the Israeli Defense Forces as an Officer in the Intelligence Wing and was designated as an Extra Merit Officer.
 After leaving the Military, Levi joined and emerging new Israeli hi-tech company as a Business Development Consultant.